What we do with the information you provide

 Freedom of Information (FOI) records and requests

 We will not disclose information we hold about you to other people under the Freedom of Information Act 2000.
-Ombudsman investigations are confidential so we will not disclose if you have made a complaint to our office or provide information on individual cases.
+SCOAF investigations are confidential so we will not disclose if you have made a complaint to our office or provide information on individual cases.
 However, we will provide access to data.